kevina-code/Dynamic_Clone_LWC/README.md

 LWC that can be dropped into any lightning record page.
 It can also be tied to quick actions.

 Displays a canvas with child objects that the user can select to clone records from.
-Child objects can be filtered via comma-delimited list in the target config.
+Child objects available for cloning can be filtered via comma-delimited list in the target config.

 Only child objects actually containing records are displayed.